 Digital healthcare, ehealth and remote health are all terms which describe the use of information technology to help address challenges faced by global health and care systems.
 Challenges include an ageing population, a rise in unhealthy lifestyles, an associated rise in long term conditions and constraints placed on health and care budgets.

-View HIE's Digital Healthcare in the Highlands and Islands brochure.
+View HIE's Delivering Digital Health in the Highlands and Islands brochure.